grilme99/PlayFabForRoblox/docs/index.md

 ## What is the purpose of this SDK?
 This SDK provides complete access to the entire PlayFab API on Roblox.
 It supports both Lua and TypeScript (for [roblox-ts](http://roblox-ts.com/) users), using type declaration files.
 I highly recommend using TypeScript with this project if you can.
 The entire PlayFab API is fully typed, and it makes working with the API a *lot* easier.

-All SDK source files are generated automatically based on PlayFab's API schema, which makes updating to recent API updates incredible fast and gives less room for human error.
+All SDK source files are generated automatically based on PlayFab's API schema, which makes updating to recent API updates incredibly fast and gives less room for human error.